Reds vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Reds Recent Betting Performance

-- The Reds have played as the favorite in three of their past 10 games and won each of those contests.
+- The Reds have played as the favorite in four of their past 10 games and won each of those contests.

-- In their last 10 games with a total, the Reds and their opponents have failed to hit the over four times.
+- In their last 10 games with a total, the Reds and their opponents have combined to hit the over six times.

 Discover More About This Game